 - Heat Pump- 16 years

-So, as you can see, there are many factors that vary the lifespan of your heating system.
-If you want more information about your specific system, give O’Brien a call and we can answer any questions you may have.
+So, as you can see, there are many factors that affect the lifespan of your heating system.
+If you want more information about your specific system, give O’Brien a call, and we will be happy to answer any questions you may have.